openaps/docs/docs/docs/walkthrough/phase-0/hardware/pump.md

     515/715
     522/722
     523/723 (with firmware 2.4A or lower)
-    554/754 (European Veo, with firmware 2.6A or lower; OR there has been a Canadian Veo with firmware 2.7 reported to be loop-able)
+    554/754 (European Veo, with firmware 2.6A or lower; OR Canadian Veo with firmware 2.7A or lower)

 ## How to check pump firmware